-The Trust's strategic activities for the year 2023/24 will be directly linked to the following areas of Trust Strategy:
+The Trust's strategic activities for the year 2024/25 will be directly linked to the following areas of Trust Strategy:

-- 1. Every pupil makes accelerated progress and all schools reach national average or more through: - a.
-Great teaching - b.
-A strong school improvement team - c.
-Effective use of data - 2.
-Develop our STEAM (Science, Technology, Engineering, the Arts and Mathematics) curriculum to raise aspiration through relevant learning pathways. - 3.
-Develop and implement a five year strategy for careers. - 4.
-Strengthen effective school intervention capacity. - 5.
-Establish Trust growth through the expansion of Trust academies. - 6.
-Continue to develop all centrally provided services in support of all Trust activities. - 7.
-Build on the culture within the organisation and finalise a people strategy to ensure that the Trust reputation as an employer is strengthened and therefore the Trust is able to recruit and retain the highest quality of staff. - 8.
+- 1. Establish Trust growth through the expansion of Trust academies. - 2.
+Continue to develop all centrally provided services in support of all Trust activities. - 3.
+Build on the culture within the organisation and finalise a people strategy to ensure that the Trust reputation as an employer is strengthened and therefore the Trust is able to recruit and retain the highest quality of staff. - 4.
 Build on capital strategy to inspire learning through investment in classroom environments and technology to support learning.